namedummy568-stack/adolescent-dev-research/article_draft.md

-This is a placeholder for the academic article on adolescent identity.
+This is the updated content for the academic article on adolescent identity.